Eurotrials is a high quality, European and Latin America CRO, with 20 years of experience in clinical research.

 It is crucial for the local partner to be comfortable with different cultures and to develop and streamline communication channels between teams, especially during start-up activities.

-Clinical Development in Europe
+Clinical Research in Europe

 To improve Europe attractiveness for clinical development studies, the European Commission published on 17 July 2012 a proposal for an EU Clinical Trials Regulation.
 This decision is key for the harmonization of clinical trials conduct in Europe, as it created a unique ground for all clinical trials applications.
 At the same time, it is a step forward in clinical data transparency and enhanced patient protection.